 Relying on intuition or a rep’s optimism is one of the fastest ways to create an unreliable forecast.
 While experience is valuable, gut feelings aren’t scalable and often ignore critical data signals hiding in your pipeline.
 Most inaccurate forecasts stem from this over-reliance on instinct instead of evidence.
 To beat this, you need to build a data-first culture where decisions are backed by numbers.
 Start by defining clear, objective criteria for each stage in your sales process.
 This ensures everyone is evaluating opportunities the same way, replacing subjective guesses with a consistent, data-driven framework for success.

-Dealing with Messy or Incomplete Data
+Problem: Working with Messy Data

 Your forecast is only as good as the data it’s built on.
 When your CRM is filled with incomplete records, inconsistent entries, and outdated information, you’re working with a shaky foundation.
 Inaccurate data can come from simple human error, disconnected software, or a lack of standardized practices across the team.
 The fix starts with better data hygiene.
 Establish clear guidelines for how and when your team updates the CRM.
 You can also use automation to reduce manual entry and integrate your tools to create a single source of truth.
 A clean, reliable dataset is the bedrock of any accurate sales forecast.